phdomingues/A.L.M.A./README.md

 A.L.M.A. = Autonomous Light and Multi-Assistant

 TCC group in automation and control engineering:

 	- Pedro Henrique Silva Domingues: Head of the computer vision / image processing task;
-	- Lucas Meirelles:
+	- Lucas Meirelles Carregaro:
-	- Ângelo
+	- Ângelo Jorge Bálsamo:

 Focus:
 	Make a robotic arm capable of assisting dentists on the consultory by tracking the patient face and keep it illuminated without the interference of the dentist.